isw-kudos/kudos-docs/docs/boards/howto/adding-boards-to-teams.md

 ![](\assets\boards\boards_to_teams3.png)

 From here, select the `My Boards` tab, next to Conversation.
-You’ll have access to all your Boards via the My Boards dashboard as normal, but conveniently located within Teams.
+You’ll have access to all your Boards via the My Boards dashboard as normal, but conveniently located within Microsoft Teams.

 ![](\assets\boards\boards_to_teams4.png)